 - Digital Disruption in Business Education

-Saman Sarbazvatan, E-DBA - Senior Advisor of Technology and Business Modeling - Research Associate
+Saman Sarbazvatan, E-DBA - Senior Researcher and Advisor

 - Technology and Economics